The NSW Driving Test Experience

 Non-Critical Errors

-In most states, if you make more than 8 non-critical errors during the driving test, you will fail.
-Basically, a non-critical error is any driving fault that is not serious and unlikely to cause real danger to other road users.
+In most states, if you make more than eight non-critical errors during the driving test, you will fail.
+Essentially, a non-critical error is any driving fault that is not serious and unlikely to pose a genuine danger to other road users.

-For instance, if you don’t do a proper head check or stall at an intersection when the light turns green.
-Please remember that each state or territory has different driver examination rules; what could be a non-critical error in one state, could be a critical error in a different state.
+For instance, if you don’t do a proper head check or stop at an intersection when the light turns green.
+Please note that each state or territory has different driver examination rules; what may be a non-critical error in one state could be a critical error in another.

-Also, some states have specific repeated driving errors that could cause you to fail.
+Additionally, some states have specific repeated driving errors that can lead to failure.
 That means, if you continually repeat the same non-critical mistakes over and over again, you could fail the driving test.

 Critical Driving Errors

-A critical driving error is any mistake or proper lack of judgment that puts other road users in danger.
+A critical driving error is any mistake or improper judgment that puts other road users in danger.
 If you make just one critical driving error, you will fail the test immediately.
-Some of the critical errors in most states or territories include:
+Some of the essential mistakes in most states or territories include:

 After The Test